geky/equeue/README.md

 }
 ```

-In addition to simple events, an event can be manually allocated with
+In addition to simple callbacks, an event can be manually allocated with
 `equeue_alloc` and posted with `equeue_post` to allow passing an arbitrary
-amount of data to the execution of the event.
+amount of context to the execution of the event.
 This memory is allocated out
 of the equeue's buffer, and dynamic memory can be completely avoided.

 The equeue allocator is designed to minimize jitter in interrupt contexts as
 well as avoid memory fragmentation on small devices.
 The allocator achieves
 both constant-runtime and zero-fragmentation for fixed-size events, however
-grows linearly as the quantity of different sized allocations increases.
+grows linearly as the quantity of differently-sized allocations increases.

 ``` c
 #include "equeue.h"